about

 The freedom to see yourself and the world through a wider, more international lens.

-The Dream and the Vision
+The Dream

 I want the Foreignish stories to be the kind of stories I wish I had come across back when I thought nobody feels like me—and, therefore, I must be weird or weak.